azaghal/Factorio-ConstructionPlannerContinued/README.md

 -   Recipes which are manually unlocked by mods (without using technology research) may not be selectable in machine configuration for unapproved ghosts.
 This is a limiation of the current modding API (lack of events triggered when recipe is enabled/disabled).
 -   Reversing ghost belts via super-forced pasting is not undoable.
 The undo action will trigger, but will not put the belts back into the original orientation.
 This is both a limitation of the mod itself, and the way the game handles the undo queue.
 -   When underground belts get placed while dragging belt in super-forced build mode across unapproved ghost belts, the newly-placed underground belts get approved automatically, and do not have an approval indicator.
 This is a limitation of the current modding API.
 Required/expected event is not triggered, so the mod cannot apply the necessary corrections/additions.
--   Building huge (larger than 1000 by 1000 tiles) blueprints using blueprint books from inventory (not library) will probably crash the game.
-This is current mod limitation/bug that will be fixed in the future.
 -   Building using blueprint books may incur additional performance issues due to currently implemented workarounds.
 This is current mod limitation that will be fixed in the future.